auroramariatumminello/NLP-authorship-attribution/README.md

 If you want to execute the code, it is suggested to create a conda environment where to install the [requirements](requirements.txt):

+    conda create --name your_env
+    conda activate your_env

+    conda install pip # Optional for those with no python installation pip install -r requirements.txt

-If you're new to NLTK, you should also run:
+If you're new to NLTK library, you should also run:

     nltk.download("punkt")
     nltk.download("stopwords")